Nia Daniati

 Nia Daniati (born 17 April 1964) is an Indonesian singer and actress.
 Daniati gained fame with her hit single "Gelas-Gelas Kaca" and also through singing several songs written by musician Rinto Harahap.
 In addition, Daniati has appeared in several soap operas and films, including Antara Dia dan Aku which led to her being nominated for the Best Actress at the Indonesian Film Festival.

 Daniati released many studio albums and singles in the 1980s and 1990s during her career in the local music industry.

-Personal life
+Early and personal life

+Nia Daniati was born on 17 April 1964, the sixth of ten children.

 On 25 September 1991, Daniati married Mohammad Hisham, a businessman from Brunei in Jakarta and the couple later had a daughter.
 After a year of marriage, Daniati and Hisham divorced.
 In 2002, Daniati married lawyer Farhat Abbas, who is 12 years her junior.
 In 2014, Daniati filed for divorce.

 In November 2021, her daughter Olivia Nathania was arrested for a civil servant candidate (CPNS) recruitment fraud.
 Her son-in-law was arrested in 2021.